world-class/REPL/kinks/level_4/introduction_to_programming_i/README.md

 #### 201, stage 4
 - Some students were given cases where body parts of the judge are missing (i.e., legs appear outside the canvas, for instance).
 In those cases, you may be better off just failing all your attempts and wait for a new randomized case to be given to you as you probably won't be able to get 100%.
 - If your answer isn't accepted, try increasing the number of times you have `vertex()` in your code.
 Answers including at least 40 to 50 vertices have been reported to work better.
-- You should only use `beginShape();`, `vertex(x1, y1);` and `endShape(CLOSE);` in your code.
+- You should only use `beginShape()`, `vertex(x1, y1)` and `endShape(CLOSE)` in your code.

 #### Other glitches
 ##### Sleuth cases with spotlight effect
 Be aware that those Sleuth cases involving a spotlight effect will not work on Firefox out of the box (they work in any webkit based browser like Google Chrome and Safari).
-There are possible workarounds such as commenting out the line at the bottom that says `blendMode(DARKEST);` and uncommenting it again before submitting the case.
-Changing it to `blendMode(LIGHTEST);` should work at least to be able to see where the spotlight is.
+There are possible workarounds such as commenting out the line at the bottom that says `blendMode(DARKEST)` and uncommenting it again before submitting the case.
+Changing it to `blendMode(LIGHTEST)` should work at least to be able to see where the spotlight is.

 ##### Variable assignment
 - Some cases ask to set the value of a variable to `mouseX` for instance and then make sure it doesn't go above or below a certain value with `min()` and `max()` functions.
 Answers can wrongly be accepted if you first set